Auburn recruits the Best and the Brightest.

 *The FAFSA is the only form a student is required to complete to be considered for student assistance from any of the Title IV HEA programs, except for information needed to ensure the student’s eligibility for such assistance (e.g., information needed to complete verification or to demonstrate compliance with the student eligibility provisions of the HEA and the regulations).
 Additional information, if requested, will be listed on the student’s AU Access My Finances page after we receive the results of the FAFSA.
 For additional information, visit auburn.edu/finaid.

 You can submit your admissions application online at auburn.edu/admissions or through the Common Application.
 Choose the application you're most comfortable with; there's no preference given to either application.
 We highly encourage you to submit the application you start, filling out both applications may delay your application from being processed.
-A completed application includes an admissions application, an application fee or fee waiver, your official high school transcript and official ACT/SAT scores.
+A completed application file includes a submitted admissions application, an application fee or fee waiver, your high school transcript and official ACT/SAT scores.

 Official Transcripts